 Described by some as the single greatest human rights issue of our generation, modern slavery is a global problem on the rise that is transcending borders, economies and industries.

-We take our duty to respect and promote human rights extremely seriously and have a zero tolerance approach to Modern Slavery of any kind within our operations or supply chain.
-We are committed to being a loved, trusted and respected family business by treating people fairly both in our business and supply chains.
+We take our duty to respect and promote human rights extremely seriously and have a zero tolerance approach to Modern Slavery of any kind within our operations or local and global supply value chains.
+We are committed to being a loved, trusted and respected family business by treating people fairly both in our business and local and global supply value chains.

-This responsibility is that of our collective workforce; employees in our business and supply chain are expected to report any concern, however small, and management are expected to act on these.
+This responsibility is that of our collective workforce; employees in our business and supply value chains are expected to report any concern, however small, and management are expected to promptly act on these.

-Ultimately, we recognise that the abolition of Modern Slavery will require a collaborative effort between all parties involved and we aim to lead the way in respecting and promoting human rights and labour practices throughout our business and operations.
+Ultimately, we recognise that the abolition of Modern Slavery will require a collaborative effort between all parties involved and we aim to lead the way in respecting and promoting human rights and labour practices throughout our business and supply value chains.

 Our business and supply chains

-Wealmoor is a family owned business, established over 40 years ago, with strong heritage for sustainably sourcing quality exotic fruit, speciality vegetables and ingredients.
+Wealmoor is a family owned business, established over 45 years ago, with strong heritage for sustainably sourcing quality exotic fruits, speciality vegetables and other fresh ingredients.